How much do teachers get paid?

 As there is no national pay scale for teaching assistants (TAs), the exact amount a TA earns is at the discretion of the Local Education Authority (LEA).
 This means two TAs in the same area could be paid differently depending on the demands of their specific roles.

 Level one teaching assistants can expect to start on around £15,000 rising anywhere up to £21,000 for those on levels two and three.
-Higher Level Teaching Assistants (HLTA), a promotion which requires gaining an HLTA qualification, can expect to earn between £21,000 and £25,000.
+Higher Level Teaching Assistants (HLTA), a promotion that requires gaining an HLTA qualification, can expect to earn between £21,000 and £25,000.